CityofToronto/bdit_anomalous_counts/README.md

 **1. 15 Minute Single Value Anomaly Detection**

-   To detect 15 minute individual anomalies, an foreacsting prediction error approach was chosen.
+   To detect 15 minute individual anomalies, an forecasting prediction error approach was chosen.

-   Essentially, given new data with a particular day of week, intersection, direction, and leg combination, all historical data with the same attributes are retrieved from miovision schema.
+   Essentially, given new data with a particular day of week, intersection, direction, and leg combination, all historical data with the same attributes are retrieved from the `miovision` schema.
 An appropriate forecasting model is fitted to this data, either STL ETS (Error, Trend Seasonality Model) or an ARIMA model.
 R selects either of these models based on its own parameters.
 Generally speaking, ETS is much more flexible.
 A 24 hour prediction interval of historic data is conseqeuntly produced, and if the new data lays outside this prediction interval, it is flagged.

 **2. Trend Deviation Detection**

   In order to detect overall trend deviations from historic data, STL decomposition was used.
 In a similar way to 15 minute detection, historical data is retrieved given a combination of attributes.
 The data is decomposed, and the trend component of the data is isolated.
 The new data is appended to the historic trend.
-We detect deviant new trends through the classic Box-Plot outlier detection method, i.e. given a trend point x, x must lie within
+We detect deviant new trends through the classic Box-Plot outlier detection method, i.e. given a new trend point x, x must lie within

   <img src="http://latex.codecogs.com/gif.latex?Q3%20&plus;%201.5*IQR%20%5Cgeq%20x%20%5Cgeq%20Q1%20-%201.5*IQR" />